leslem/web_home/content/post/level-up-coding-1-intro.md

 ## How to learn these skills

-I'll be writing about each of the listed skills in more detail, but it won't be enough to fully learn each skill.
+I'll be writing some posts about each of the listed skills in more detail over the coming weeks.
+I'll try to include some basic Python and R examples, where appropriate.
+This will be just enough to give you an idea of how to get started looking for resources on each skill.

 A great resource to start with is [Software Carpentry's lessons](https://software-carpentry.org/lessons/).
 Otherwise, the best way to learn them is to look into each skill and start using it, even in a small way, in your work.